Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: Abstract

 \section{Abstract}

-Motivated by recent experimental observations of the possible spin supersolid states in triangular lattice compounds, we study the dynamical properties of various ground states in the spin-1/2 easy-axis antiferromagnetic Heisenberg model with impurities under magnetic fields using numerical methods.
-In both low- and high-field spin supersolid states, the gapless Goldstone mode at the $K$ points remains robust against impurities, which is related to the presence of spin superfluidity.
-By contrast, we find that impurities induce a splitting of the magnon bands at the same density level in the conventional magnetic state, the so-called up-up-down state.
+Motivated by recent experimental evidence for spin supersolid states in triangular-lattice compounds, we numerically investigate the dynamical properties of magnetic field-induced phases in the spin-1/2 easy-axis triangular antiferromagnetic Heisenberg model in the presence of magnetic impurities.
+In both weak- and strong-field spin supersolid states, the gapless Goldstone mode at the $K$ points remains robust against impurities, which is a direct manifestation of spin superfluidity.
+By contrast, at the same impurity density, impurities induce a splitting of the magnon bands in the conventional magnetic state, the so-called up-up-down state.
 In addition, the finite superfluid stiffness probed by the twisted phase in the spin supersolid states is consistent with the excitation spectrum.
-We argue that this excitation spectrum with impurity provides direct evidence for the dissipationless dynamics in the spin supersolid states, which could be tested in neutron scattering experiments.
+We argue that the excitation spectrum with impurities provides direct spectroscopic evidence for dissipationless spin dynamics in the spin supersolid states, which is experimentally accessible via inelastic neutron scattering.